DUNE/p3s/README.md

 # ProtoDUNE Prompt Processing System (p3s)
 ## Installation
 ### Getting the software.
-At the time of writing, the simples way to get the code is by cloning the repo https://github.com/DUNE/p3s.git
+At the time of writing, the simplest way to get the code is by cloning the repo https://github.com/DUNE/p3s.git

 Please DO NOT COMMIT/PUSH ANYTHING TO THIS REPO unless